Irish Church Soon in ‘Free Fall’?

 So far there is little sign that most Irish bishops are ready to acknowledge this crisis and face it head on.

 We in the Association of Catholics in Ireland are already doing that, on this website.
-With a ‘World Meeting of Families’ set for August 2018 in Dublin, we plan to launch a national conversation on the need for families to take responsibility for transmitting the faith and revitalising our liturgies.
+With a ‘World Meeting of Families’ set for August 2018 in Dublin, we hope to encourage a national conversation on the need for families to take responsibility for transmitting the faith and revitalising our liturgies.

 Key questions have either already been covered on the ACI website, or soon will be: